2023 Most Popular Carpentry Undergraduate Certificate Trade Schools in Iowa

 After completing their Undergraduate Certificate, carpentry graduates from DMACC carry an average student debt load of $6,131.

-A rank of #4 on this year’s list means Indian Hills Community College is a great place for carpentry students working on their undergraduate certificate.
-Located in the town of Ottumwa, IHCC is a public school with a small student population.
+Out of the 10 schools in Iowa that were part of this year’s ranking, Indian Hills Community College landed the # 4 spot on the list.
+Located in the town of Ottumwa, IHCC is a public college with a small student population.

 About 40% of the students majoring in carpentry at the school are women while 60% are male.